-- All staff access training annually with regular updates across the academic year - We undertake SSCP 'endorsed' Basic Awareness training and all new staff, as part of their induction, access safeguarding training within the first term of their employment/placement - The Designated Lead and/or deputy attends the SSCP DSL safeguarding training on bi-annual basis - The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Lead Network Meetings held each term, coordinated by the
+- All staff access training annually with regular updates across the academic year - We undertake SSCP 'endorsed' Basic Awareness training and all new staff, as part of their induction, access safeguarding training within the first term of their employment/placement

-SASE, thereby enabling them to keep up to date with safeguarding practices and be aware of any concerns/themes emerging locally.
+- The Designated Lead and/or deputy attends the SSCP DSL safeguarding training in line with the requirements set out in KCSiE-at least every other year. - The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Lead Network Meetings held each term, coordinated by the SASE, thereby enabling them to keep up to date with safeguarding practices and be aware of any concerns/themes emerging locally.